zarhus/meta-zarhus-bsp-rockchip/doc/installing_package.md

 URL is a link to clone git repository and refspec is a git revision.
 When choosing which one to use it is best to check if repository has branches named as Yocto releases.
-If it true, we should take top commit from the one matching our release - `nanbield` branch in this case.
+If it true, we should take top commit from the one matching our release - `master` branch in this case.
 If the repository does not provide such branches, we should use top commit from `master` branch.

 ### Add package to the image